European Capital of Culture

 The Council launched the European Capital of Culture event in 1985, at the initiative of Greek Minister Melina Mercouri.
 The event has been used as an opportunity for the chosen city to showcase itself and to attract investment.

-In 2000 the EU had no less than nine Cultural Capitals.
-After fears that the title was losing currency the selection procedure was reformed and from 2005 onwards only two cities will share the title each year.
+In 2000, the EU had no less than nine Cultural Capitals.
+After fears that the title was losing currency, the selection procedure was reformed and from 2005 onwards, only two cities will share the title each year.

 The new procedure is based on a rotation principle, with individual EU member states able to suggest one or more Cultural Capitals for a particular year.

 2 cities are European Capitals of Culture at a time.
 Countries are by law assigned a year in which to nominate a city.
-Cities have been chosen until 2013.
-Currently many cities in Sweden are competing to win the nomination.
+Chronology of host countries:

 2004 Italy (Genova), France (Lille)